DOS Days

 F-Prot

 The company name, a combination of the founder's firstname and surname, Fridrik Skulason, is probably not one you would remember, but their product, F-PROT, was a staple anti-virus utility back in the DOS era.
 It was made popular largely because for non-commercial private use, it was completely free to use.
-The Rekjavik, Iceland-based company started around 1995 with F-PROT as their core product.
+The Rekjavik, Iceland-based company started around 1995 with F-PROT as their core product, though Fridrik's anti-virus program actually started life back in 1990 and was sold as shareware.

 The FRISK Software International website back in 2005